Set your location

 What and how much you tell children will depend on how old they are and how much they can understand.

-Although the book focuses on when a parent has cancer, much of the discussion will be relevant for anyone who needs to explain a diagnosis of cancer to children.
+These booklets offer age-appropriate suggestions along with possible reactions to expect.
+Also included are stories and quotes from families who have faced similar situations.
+Although the booklet focuses on when a parent has cancer, much of the discussion will be relevant for anyone who needs to explain a diagnosis of cancer to kids, teenagers, or young adults.

 Booklet contents: